-PROTOCOL FOR ICVS VIEWING CUSTODY RECORDS VIA THE NICHE SYSTEM
+PROTOCOL FOR INDEPENDENT CUSTODY VISITORS VIEWING

+CUSTODY RECORDS VIA THE NICHE SYSTEM

 - 1. Detainees who consent to a visit are to be asked if custody visitors can have permission to view their custody record whether or not a visit takes place.
 The custody record to be referred to as 'the log kept on you since being here'. - 2.
 If a detainee is for any reason incapable of deciding whether to allow access to their custody record, the presumption must be in favour of allowing the custody visitors to view the custody record. - 3.
 Where time permits, custody staff should assist custody visitors in viewing the relevant custody records on a terminal in the custody suite. - 4.
 Custody visitors should be allowed to view the 'Detention Log view' of the custody record and know the risk assessment outcome.
 Custody visitors may not see the full custody record or risk assessment as these outline details of the offence and other sensitive or medical information. - 5.
-If the custody suite is busy and staff are unable to assist on-screen viewing, a printed copy of non-police version of the custody record (minus any sensitive information) will be provided to custody visitors along with a suitable work space. - 6.
-All printed documentation should be returned to custody staff for disposal.
+If the custody suite is busy and staff are unable to assist on-screen viewing, a printed copy of non-police version of the custody record (minus any sensitive information) will be provided to custody visitors along with a suitable work space. - All printed documentation should be returned to custody staff for disposal.
 Under no circumstances should any paperwork be taken from the custody suite. - 7.
 Custody visitors should not be asked to electronically sign the custody record. - 8.
-Any issues arising from examination of the custody record or regarding the process for viewing records should be recorded on the visit form. - 9.
+Any issues arising from examination of the custody record or regarding the process for viewing records should be recorded on the visit form.
+A copy of the form will be forwarded to the OPCC, and the Custody Manager. - 9.
 All staff working in the custody suite to be made aware of this Protocol.